JohnPetersen/Seeker_Hats/README.md

 # Seeker Hats

-## What are Seeker Hats
+## What are Seeker Hats?
-A pair of hats that point to each other.
-Allow the wearers of the hats to find one another.
+Seeker hats are a pair of hats that can tell the wearer the direction of the other hat.
+This allows the wearers of the hats to find one another.

 ![Overview](https://bytebucket.org/johnpetersen/maker_faire_hat_2/raw/5520141078cb5e3dc5fb93ac7c405d0d74db730b/docs/img/overview.jpg?token=b8806103bb5f1941b55f3393889787d5b4f4b215)

-The hats use an array of LEDs to indicate the direction of the other hat.
+The hats use an array of LEDs mounted under the brim to indicate the direction of the other hat.

 ![LED Array](https://bytebucket.org/johnpetersen/maker_faire_hat_2/raw/5520141078cb5e3dc5fb93ac7c405d0d74db730b/docs/img/lights.jpg?token=1eebe323201e67fadb03b4c54fccc2ee30e8dfc6)